 Face it, exercising just because you know you should is not all that exciting, motivating or interesting, and it can feel like a chore and a bore.
 That makes it all too easy to come up with excellent excuses why it may be okay to take today off — which turns into tomorrow and the next day too.

 Setting a goal you care about can help you fight the excuses.
 If you are working toward accomplishing something that matters to you — like making the soccer, softball or football team or dusting friends or family at an upcoming road race — you'll do better at pushing yourself at times when you just don't feel like getting out there.
-It's easier to get yourself working hard because: a) you're excited about your challenge, and b) it's awful to let yourself down.
+It's easier to get yourself working hard because a) you're excited about your challenge, and b) it's no fun to let yourself down.

+- Be realistic.
 Don't decide you're going to win the state gymnastics championship if you don't know how to do a cartwheel.
+Start with smaller goals that can help you to eventually achieve an end goal.

-"I'm going to be a great runner" isn't motivating because it's too vague and there's nothing to work toward — "I'm going to be able to run three miles by the end of the summer" may be within your reach.
+- Be specific.
+"I'm going to be a great runner" isn't motivating because it's too vague and there's nothing to work toward.
+"I'm going to be able to run three miles by the end of the summer" is a much more specific and valuable goal to set.